Scille/parsec-cloud/docs/architecture.rst

 Separation of the actors
 ************************

 - User : represents a natural person in Parsec.
-An user have an asymmetric key (USER_ENC_S_KEY / USER_ENC_P_KEY) that enables him to encrypt data for him alone, like his User Manifest (see below).
+An user owns an asymmetric key (USER_ENC_S_KEY / USER_ENC_P_KEY) that enables him to encrypt data for him alone, like his User Manifest (see below).
 - The Workstation : the physical support -- desktop or mobile computer.
 - Device : it is through a Device that the user accesses Parsec.
   Each user potentially has multiple devices (e.g. one for his desktop and one for his laptop).
   Each terminal owns it's own asymmetric signature key (DEVICE_SIG_S_KEY / DEVICE_SIG_P_KEY) enabling him to sign the modification he has made.

 Parsec data model